microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/devicesfilter.md

 ---
 title: "devicesFilter resource type"
-description: Defines the the rule to filter the devices and whether devices satisfying the rule should be allowed or blocked. **devicesFilter is not yet implemented.**
+description: "Defines a rule to filter the devices and whether devices satisfying the rule should be allowed or blocked."
 author: "vimrang"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"